productml/blurr/examples/offer-ai/offer-ai-walkthrough.md

 In this example, we'll work directly with raw data from events in the game to prepare the features needed to run such a model in production.

 This is a model that continuously learns based on the feedback received as the user interacts with the product and makes a purchase (or not).
+The model optimizes for a long term function - say, total revenue over 7 days.

 To train the model, we need a dataset where we can observe how users behave when presented with different offers and prices.
 We’re assuming that we don’t have that, and we're not training on historical data.
 We want a contextual bandit approach to continuously personalize the ‘winning treatment’ for each user.
 More on contextual bandits. [here](http://pavel.surmenok.com/2017/08/26/contextual-bandits-and-reinforcement-learning/)